Indian Oil's March-quarter profit beats estimates on inventory gains

-Indian Oil Corp Ltd (IOC.NS) on Wednesday reported a fourth-quarter profit that beat analysts' estimates by a huge margin as higher crude prices boosted the inventory value of the country's biggest refiner.
+BENGALURU (Reuters) - Indian Oil Corp Ltd on Wednesday reported a fourth-quarter profit that beat analysts’ estimates by a huge margin as higher crude prices boosted the inventory value of the country’s biggest refiner.

 The state-owned company reported a net profit of 87.81 billion Indian rupees ($1.20 billion) for the quarter ended March 31, compared with a loss of 51.85 billion rupees a year ago.